junkurihara/experimental-resolvers/resolvers.md

 # Experimental DNSCrypt v2 resolvers

-**NOTE** Below are ones from an experimental project of DNS anonymization called $\mu$ODNS.
+**NOTE** Below are ones from an experimental project of DNS anonymization called &mu;ODNS.
 They are exactly ones of DNSCrypt v2.
 These may stop sometimes for maintenance.

 ## saldns01-conoha-ipv4